 Stage 4: Valuation of relevant information

-Challenge: to value the obtained results through the elaboration of intelligence products.
+Challenge: To value results through the elaboration of intelligence products.

 It is essential to carefully analyse the valuable information for decision-making and develop effective monitoring and technology intelligence products with relevant results.

-Many organizations publish specialized reports and newsletters regarding the sector and industrial innovations, technology and trends.
-In sector information section, you will find specialized information for each industrial sector, such as:
+Many organizations publish specialized reports and newsletters regarding industrial sectors, technology and trends.
+In the sector information section of the website, you will find specialized information for each industrial sector, such as: